'I chose the path to be grateful': the legacy of Olivia Newton-John, actress who died after 30 years of cancer treatment

-movie star grease, Award-winning actress and singer, English Olivia Newton-John died at the age of 73 on Monday (08/08).
+movie star grease, Award-winning actress and singer, English Olivia Newton-John died at the age of 73 this Monday (08/08).

 In a brief statement, her husband, John Easterling, said the singer died on Monday morning at her ranch in California, United States.
 “Olivia has been a symbol of triumph and hope for over 30 years, sharing her breast cancer journey,” the statement reads on behalf of the family.
 “We ask that everyone respect the family’s privacy during this very difficult time.”